Health and medical information for consumers, quality assured by the Victorian government

 The Department of Health & Human Services runs regular training sessions and provides online resources for skill building in governance, leadership, risk management and more...

-Information about current registration fees for private hospitals and day procedure centres in Victoria...
+Information about current registration fees for private hospitals and day procedure centres and mobile health services in Victoria...

 Outline of specific requirements for designing healthcare facilities as specified in Australasian Health Facility Guidelines...

 A summary of the legal requirements for registering a private hospital or day procedure or mobile health service in Victoria...

 A guide to renewing, varying or transferring the registration of Victorian private hospitals and day procedure centres and mobile health services...